jamescherti/minimal-emacs.d/README.md

 ![License](https://img.shields.io/github/license/jamescherti/be-quiet.el)
 ![](https://raw.githubusercontent.com/jamescherti/minimal-emacs.d/main/.images/made-for-gnu-emacs.svg)

-The **minimal-emacs.d** repository offers a starter kit with improved Emacs defaults and optimized startup, designed to serve as a robust foundation for your vanilla Emacs configuration and enhance your overall Emacs experience.
+The **minimal-emacs.d** starter kit provides improved Emacs defaults and optimized startup, intended to serve as a solid foundation for your vanilla Emacs configuration and enhance your overall Emacs experience.

 The author is using **[minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d)** as his `early-init.el` and `init.el`.
 He is using 146 packages and his Emacs configuration starts in 0.22 seconds:
 ![](https://www.jamescherti.com/wp-content/uploads/minimal-emacs-startup-time.png)